odpi/egeria/open-metadata-publication/website/solutions/metadata-server-exchange/README.md

 The sticking point is typically that it can not store information about [where the metadata came from](../../metadata-provenance) and it can not guarantee that metadata from another metadata server is not updatable through its APIs and user interfaces.
-There can also be more subtle issues in the the scale (size) of metadata descriptions or the values contained within them, are not expected and cause errors.
+There can also be more subtle issues in the the scale (size) of metadata descriptions or or errors caused by unexpected values they contain.

 This is why it is common that the repository connectors for third party metadata servers only support what we call read-only operation.
 They can publish information about metadata stored in the third party